 As I mentioned, this french toast casserole uses cinnamon roll dough instead of bread.
 Bread tends to get soggy when you add eggs and a creamy-cinnamon topping.
 The cinnamon roll dough however, holds up like a champ!
 In fact, think about what happens when you bake cinnamon rolls straight up, they get dry.

-Inspired by Pillsbury’s Cinnamon Baked French Toast
+Inspired by Pillsbury’s Cinnamon French Toast Bake

 I started with the original recipe by Pillsbury at first then experimented from there.
 The final version I landed on differs in that I added extra cinnamon, nutmeg, and flour; and reduced the eggs and cream so it didn’t get too soggy or overly eggy.
 The flour helps the egg stick to the cinnamon rolls, in case you get to that and you’re thinking about leaving it out.
 Just keep this in mind.